wetryingtodorock/getblock-docs/en/rpc-service/movr/json-rpc/movr_author_submitExtrinsic.md

 ---
-title: movr:author_submitExtrinsic \[POST\] {disallowed}
+title: movr:author_submitExtrinsic  {disallowed} - Moonriver
-description: Submit a fully formatted extrinsic for block inclusion
+description: Example code for the movr:author_submitExtrinsic  {disallowed} json-rpc method. Сomplete guide on how to use movr:author_submitExtrinsic  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters